pscally1005/pscally1005.github.io/_posts/delete/DELETE2025-01-02-chickpea-tortillas.markdown

 - garbanzo beans
 - gluten free
 - oat flour
-Description: These easy homemade tortillas and tortilla chips are lower in fat and free of preservatives and flavors found in storebought ones.
+Description: These easy homemade tortillas and tortilla chips are lower in <a href="/misc/fats">fat</a> and free of preservatives and flavors found in storebought ones.
 They're much easier to make than standard tortillas, as they're more of a crepe that a dough.
 I do love my <a href="/recipes/tortilla">Oat-Wheat Tortillas</a>, but these are much quicker to whip up.
 I've even used homemade chickpea flour here too
 Instructions:
 - If you don't have chickpea flour, you can make your own by just blending raw, dried chickpeas in a food processor on high speed for about 5 minutes
 - <center><img src="/assets/Food/Finger Food/Chickpea Tortilla/flour.jpg" alt="" class="instruction-image"></center>